The Highlands, Louisville: Attractions

 The Highlands area had a population of about 14,236 when the Census Bureau last took count in 2010.
 The population consists mostly of people from the ages of 20–39 years old.
 The area tailors itself to these demographics.
 Highlands consists of Bardstown Road all the way to Baxter Avenue.
+Due to its large collection of night clubs and restaurants, it is locally known as "Restaurant Row".